best-practice-and-impact/qa-of-code-guidance/book/testing_code.md

 Good tests describe what it is they are testing.
 They do this by using good naming practices within the test code.
 A good test suite should tell a story - given this data, having run this function, we expect this output.
-Tests should follow the relevant practices outlined in [core programming practices](./core_programming).
+Tests should follow the relevant practices outlined in [readable code](./readable_code).

 The story told in a testing suite helps developers understand what code is meant to do.
 By defining expected outputs from given inputs, developers can understand the use of a particular piece of code.